mponce0/covid19.analytics/README.md

 A BibTeX entry for LaTeX users is

   @Article{,
-    title = {covid19.analytics: An R Package to Obtain, Analyze and Visualize Data from the Corona Virus Disease Pandemic}, author = {Marcelo Ponce and Amit Sandhel}, journal = {pre-print},
+    title = "{covid19.analytics: An R Package to Obtain, Analyze and Visualize Data from the Corona Virus Disease Pandemic}", author = {Marcelo Ponce and Amit Sandhel}, journal = {pre-print},
     year = {2020},